German Government securities

 Maturities and volumes

 German Government securities have maturities ranging from a half to 30 years.
-After their initial issue in the auction process and usually a number of increases, the capital market securities reach volumes of around € 15 bn to more than € 20 bn.
+After their initial issue in the auction process and usually a number of increases, the capital market securities reach volumes of around € 15 bn to € 30 bn.

-In the money market segment, the Federal Government issues Treasury discount paper (Bubills).
+In the money market segment, the Federal Government basically issues Treasury discount paper (Bubill) with a maturity of 12 months and subsequently reopened several times as required.

-Exchange-traded securities all have fixed maturities with redemption on maturity at the full nominal value, as well as annual fixed interest payments.
+All exchange-traded nominal securities have fixed maturities with redemption on maturity at the full nominal value, as well as annual fixed interest payments.

-The principal characteristics of the German Government securities market are its fixed maturities, and fixed rates of interest in the case of Schaetze, Bobls and Bunds.
-Inflation-linked Bobls and Bunds also have a fixed (real) coupon.
-However, nominal interest amounts and repayments are in this case linked to an inflation index.
+The principal characteristics of the German Government securities market are its fixed maturities, and fixed rates of interest in the case of Schaetze, Bobls, Bunds and their green twins.
+Inflation-linked Federal securities also have a fixed (real) coupon.
+However, nominal interest amounts and repayments are in this case linked to a euro area inflation index.
 Bubills, in contrast, are issued in the form of discount paper.
 All German Government securities are issued in the form of debt register claims without paper certificates.

-Proportions of outstanding volumes of Government bonds 2011 vs. 2016
+Proportions of outstanding volumes of Federal securities 2016 vs. 2021

 Daily terms, prices and yields of listed issues (PDF)